Graduate Certificate in Counselling and Psychotherapy

 The clinical pathway of the Master of Counselling and Psychotherapy has been designed to meet the training requirements for counselling practitioners as outlined by the Psychotherapy and Counselling Federation of Australia (PACFA).
 This enables graduates to apply for registration with the Counselling Association of South Australia and PACFA, and to be listed with the Australian Register of Counsellors and Psychotherapists (ARCAP).

 Counsellor, Psychotherapist, Therapist

-Students complete 4 core courses in Counselling and Psychotherapy.
+Students complete 2 core courses and 2 elective courses in Counselling and Psychotherapy.